eecs110/fall2020/pages/_assignments/tutorial02.md

 ---

 <a class="nu-button" href="/fall2020/course-files/tutorials/tutorial02.zip" target="_blank">
-    Lab Starter Files <i class="fas fa-download"></i>
+    Tutorial Starter Files <i class="fas fa-download"></i>
 </a>

-This lab is based on content that is reviewed in Lessons 1-4, and is intended to prepare you for [HW2](../assignments/hw2).
+This tutorial is based on content that is reviewed in Lessons 1-7, and is intended to prepare you for [HW2](../assignments/hw2).
 Please download the starter files and complete the instructions outlined below.
-PLEASE ASK LOTS OF QUESTIONS in your lab section.
+PLEASE ASK LOTS OF QUESTIONS in your tutorial section.
 If you've never done this before, there are a lot of little typing / logic / conceptual mistakes that **everyone** makes.
-Lab is your time to allow yourself to make all of those mistakes so that you can learn from them.
+Tutorial is your time to allow yourself to make all of those mistakes so that you can learn from them.

 {: .blockquote-no-margin}
 > **LEARNING OBJECTIVES:**
-> In order to prepare you for this week's homework, we wanted to use this lab session to go over a couple of important logistical and conceptual ideas.
+> In order to prepare you for this week's homework, we wanted to use this tutorial session to go over a couple of important logistical and conceptual ideas.
 >
 > 1. Making sure that TKinter is successfully running on your machine
 > 1. Creating functions